gwhall/Millennial/_posts/2017-12-24-Coffee blog.md

 <br>-	<a href="http://www.fao.org/docrep/003/X6939E/img/dry_processing1.gif">Coffee fruit’s fate after picking (wet or dry method processes)</a>
 <br>-	Details of the wet processing method
 <br>-	<a href="https://en.wikipedia.org/wiki/Coffee_production#Wet_process">Why “fermentation” is used (to convert the mucilage from insoluble to soluble substance)</a>
+<br>- <a href="https://en.wikipedia.org/wiki/Coffee_production_in_Guatemala">Guatemala's coffee history</a>
 <br><br><br><br>

 Coffee producers have always relied upon traditional methods to grow and process, which are mostly unscientific.
 For example, take the “stick test” (insert video of JJ).
 However, producers (often influenced by wine production methods) are becoming more interested in controlling conditions, and incorporating scientific techniques.
 The fermentation step is becoming scrutinized more, and people want to know how to manipulate it better.
 One company sells yeast that you can add to the batch to help homogenize the fermentation product.
 My bosses bought some, but didn’t know how to best use it.
 This is where I come in- I was asked to come to specifically test how under what conditions the yeast works best to reduce fermentation time and/or improve coffee quality.

-I am by no means a fermentation expert- I come from the central coast of California, and have spent the past six years in Davis, CA earning my Bachelors in Biology, then assisting to begin and manage the ecology lab of Dr. Rachel Vannette.
+<br>I am by no means a fermentation expert- I come from the central coast of California, and have spent the past six years in Davis, CA earning my Bachelors in Biology, then assisting to begin and manage the ecology lab of Dr. Rachel Vannette.
 Here is her research (insert hyperlink to lab website).
 This gave me a solid idea of how to set up and perform scientific experiments.
 I was honored to be asked to come work in Guatemala- I hope this experience will help me get a coffee research job!

-I arrived in Guatemala with my USA work mentality.
+<br>I arrived in Guatemala with my USA work mentality.
 I was in for a bit of a rude awakening- I quickly learned it was going to be impossible to perform science in the proper way I had been trained (oh no!).
 Lack of resources (both human and material) left no possibility for replication, and experiments could only be of the simplest kind that nearly anyone could understand.
 75% of all Guatemalans can read, and only 5% get to attend university.
 And mind that I was in a rural area.
 My work had to be arranged keeping absolute practicality in mind- the goals are to make better coffee and earn the producers more money.
 <br><br>
 11/14-11/16
 <br>I spent the first three days learning how coffee is wet processed.
 The general process goes like this:, “fermentation” in concrete tank between 12-48 hours, submersion in water for 12 hours to remove mucilage, washing, drying in patio and subsequently in revolving dryers.
 Beans are then bagged and remain in “bodega” until they are trucked to a dry processing mill, where the parchment (“cascarillo”) will be removed from the inner “café de oro”.
 This “oro” is what is exported and enjoyed.